 Kinesiology Colleges, Universities and Schools in the U.S.

-A number of accrediting bodies related to fitness and exercise science exist.
-Students can research the school's accreditation status among these organizations and how the offered programs reflect the accrediting organizations' purposes.
+- A number of accrediting bodies related to fitness and exercise science exist.

 Kinesiology Program Overviews